 A protocol checklist will be completed by the therapist (first author) at the end of each MiYoga session.
 This protocol checklist will be used to monitor therapy fidelity and to ensure that all the MiYoga content was delivered as per protocol.

 Paper copy data will be de-identified and physically stored in a locked file cabinet at the QCPRRC.
 These physical documents may be scanned (after de-identification) and password protected in a computer file on a secure server.
 Computer files will be de-identified and password protected on a secure server.

 Video files of the MiYoga sessions will be used to assess for therapist integrity and consistency across groups.
-These video files will be managed and and kept on a secure online database run through QCPRRC and backup files may be kept on a external harddrive or CD in a locked cabinet.
+These video files will be managed and kept on a secure online database run through QCPRRC and backup files may be kept on an external harddrive or CD in a locked cabinet.